draconware-dev/LineCount/README.md

 This project has been submitted as part of an application for a bachelor's degree in Software Engineering at the University of Stuttgart by the applicant Tim Clemens.

+## Getting started

+linecount may be installed by executing either install.sh on Linux or install.ps1 on Windows.
+Both scripts are present on the Releases page of each version.

 ## Contributing